alvr-org/ALVR/wiki/Troubleshooting.md

 `Skipping duplicate external driver alvr_server` - This line means another ALVR driver is registered.
 Go to the installation tab in ALVR and remove all drivers.

-`Skipping external driver X:\path\to\your\alvr_server_windows because it is not a directory` - This can happen if you put ALVR in a OneDrive (or a similar service) directory or the path to ALVR contains characters not in UTF-8.
+`Skipping external driver X:\path\to\your\alvr_streamer_windows because it is not a directory` - This can happen if you put ALVR in a OneDrive (or a similar service) directory or the path to ALVR contains characters not in UTF-8.
 Try putting ALVR elsewhere, preferably so that the path to ALVR contains only ASCII characters.

 If you have trouble looking through the logs, none of the tips work, or don't apply to you, feel free to ask on our [Discord](https://discord.gg/KbKk3UM) in the #help channel (you may be asked to post the log there).